dbrgn/sekursranko/README.md

 The image should be re-built on every push, as well as every week.

+Note: The UID/GID of the user within the Docker image is fixed to 1337.

 Note that I do not offer any guarantees for this published image.
 It's purely provided for convenience.
 For critical setups, build the image yourself.